jmeas/Shepherd/README.md

 *Note: The rendering of a template is done in the destructor of a view.*

-_Note: If you wish to use another templating system, all of the Twig code can be found in the `render.php` file.
-It should be pretty simple to swap Twig for any system you want._
+_Note: If you wish to use another templating system, all of the Twig code can be found within `render.php`.
+It should be pretty straightforward to swap Twig for any framework you prefer._

 ##Utils

 The utilities of Shepherd are classes that contain static methods you can call at any time to, well, do things.

 ###Authentication

 The authentication util works with data stored in `.json` files.
-I can't say that I would suggest you to use `Json` for storing secure user data; I'm just using it temporarily as I build the Authentication class.
+It's still a work in progress.

 ####Cookie Based Sessions

-Though Shepherd uses `Json`, the rest of its authentication is fairly robust.
+Shepherd uses cookies to handle user login states.
+More on this soon.

 ###Tools

 The Tools util provides a number of static commonly-used PHP functions.
-A list of those is coming soon.
+Documentation on this is also coming soon.